Two Point Museum: Development

 Two Point Museum is the third game to be developed by British developer Two Point Studios.
 The idea for building a museum simulation game stemmed from Two Point's cofounder and technical director Ben Hymers.
 Museum was chosen as the game's main setting because the team was "immediately drawn to" the idea of collecting and curating artifacts, and enables players to have the creative freedom to build spaces that can inspire awe for visitors.
 As a result, the game also features significantly expanded building and customization tools.
 As with previous games in the series, Two Point Museum has a wacky tone, and Two Point included both exhibits that are grounded in reality, and those that are more outlandish, such as a frozen caveman who will come alive if the ice melts.
 Design director Ben Huskin added that the team ensured that none of the artefacts in the game had relations to real civilizations around the world, though they may reference real-world history in a "tongue-in-cheek" way.

 The team also significantly changed the progression system.
 As players had to excavate individual artifacts for their museums instead of purchasing them from the market, the team wanted players to spend a longer time creating each museum, encouraging them to change and modify their layout and slowly expanding it.
 Mission objectives were also redesigned with the endless star scoring system, and progression is often shared across museum in an effort to keep players engaged with each museum they have built.
 According to lead designer Luke Finlay-Maxwell, each exhibit subcategory also has their own unique gameplay mechanics so that players are persistently faced with "new and interesting' challenges as they progress.
-Expeditions are introduced to add a new layer of strategy, as players have to manage manpower for each expedition, ensure their success, and resolve the negative consequences associated with each expeidition.
+Expeditions are introduced to add a new layer of strategy, as players have to manage manpower for each expedition, ensure their success, and resolve the negative consequences associated with each expedition.